pedasmith/VoraciousEBookReader/ThingsToKnowAboutEpubFiles.md

 **Solution** is to find all anchor (a) tags that are self-closed and replace them with non-self-closed tags.

+**Except** that the Flying Girl and her Chum, in the first section only, has a \<div class="figcenter c2"/>.
+This is not recognized as closed, and so the rest of the section is styled as if it was an image: that is, it's got big margins.
+The more permanent solution was to extend the previous solution, and look for self-closed _div_ tags.

+In theory I could also search for self-closed _title_ tags and solve the Mintduino issue, but I decided to punt on that for now.

 ## Some chapters have no ids?